 Unauthorised absences are those which the school does not consider reasonable and for which no leave has been given.
 This includes:

 - Parents/carers keeping children off school unnecessarily.

 - Absences which have not been properly explained.

 - Children who arrive at school too late to get a mark.

 - Shopping, looking after other children or birthdays.

 - Day trips and holidays in term time which have not been agreed.

 Absence procedures – Parental responsibility:

-- Inform the school office on the first day of absence (phone 01909 472322, e-mail email@example.com or in person) indicating the reason for absence and the expected return date.
+- Inform the school office on the first day of absence (phone 01909 472322, e-mail firstname.lastname@example.org or email@example.com or call in person to the office) indicating the reason for absence and the expected return date.

 - If child is unable to return on expected date, parents to inform school office.